232nd AAS Meeting Travel & Lodging

 - RTD Light Rail and RTD Buses

 Offering convenient stations on several lines to get you to where you need to be!
 Convenient stations near the Sheraton Denver CO hotel located at 16th Street & Stout, 16th Street & California and Union Station.
+The trip from door-to-door is approximately 1 hour.
+The closest RTD Light Rail stop to the Sheraton is Union Station.
+From there you can take the free 16th Street Mall Shuttle to the Court Street stop (across the street from the Sheraton).

 - 0-1 hour: $12